 Slavery at Belmont Mansion

 While slavery is often associated with large plantations, the institution permeated Southern culture.
-Adelicia's Belmont was not a plantation, but still relied on a large number of enslaved workers to maintain the estate.
+Belmont Mansion, or Belle Monte as it was known in the 19th century, was not a plantation but still relied on a large number of enslaved workers to maintain the estate.

 Montvale, the farm at Belmont, was destroyed in 1864.
 Records of the property's destruction includes information related to the number of slave dwellings on the property.

 At Belmont, several extended families lived in slavery over the course of several generations.
 These families included the Baker and Snowden families, among others.

 We have located just two first-hand accounts of slavery at Belmont.
 One account is from young William Acklin, a enslaved worker, and the other from a visitor to the estate.